 All three Chase Ink Cards offer the same extended warranty protection

 Hopefully the above demonstrates how great the welcome bonuses and bonus categories on these cards are.
-In this post I wanted to focus on one of the useful perks offered by all three of these cards, which many people might not be familiar with.
+In this post I wanted to focus on one of the useful perks offered by all three of these cards — extended warranty protection.

 Since many people aren’t familiar with the specifics of this, I wanted to look at that more closely.
 Note that these cards aren’t necessarily the best for this benefit, as some Citi cards offer 24 months of protection rather than 12 months of protection.
 But that’s a topic for a separate post.